 What chances do you give the Panthers of winning the NFC South?
 Because if they do, we're talking about a possible No. 2 seed for them.

 Carolina has a small chance with two games remaining against New Orleans, but there is no way I am betting against Sean Payton right now.
-Payton is turning in another masterful coaching job, and I cannot see Carolina defeating New Orleans in the Superdome.
-If Carolina makes the playoffs as a wild card, that is still a major accomplishment.
+Payton is turning in another masterful coaching job, and I cannot see Carolina defeating New Orleans at home.
+If Carolina makes the playoffs as a wild-card team, that is still a major accomplishment.

 You see any chance of Arizona ever popping up in this projection?
 They are 5-4 after all.